Ageism consultation

 • A Senior by any other name is a Person

-by Post Middle-Ager, over 1 year ago
+by Post Middle-Ager, about 2 years ago

 During the height of the COVID pandemic when advertising as to who was eligible for a vaccination etc. I was working with the MoH giving input as to wording.
 I'm a long time Patient Partner and have a marketing background so had the opportunity to contribute.
 The initial draft wording of print and on-line material revealed that the word 'Senior' was applied liberally when describing the upper age groups.
 Similar descriptors were not applied to other age groups eg 'Middle-agers' Instead the wording referred simply to age groups.
 I suggested, most emphatically, that if a descriptor is used for one...
 Continue reading